Days ahead of the 2018 SHOT Show, Ruger announced a new handgun aimed at being an affordable self-defense pistol: the EC9s.

 Ruger set the suggested retail price on these pistols at $299.
 Since dealers often sell Ruger products below full retail, it is conceivable that you could walk out of the local gun shop with one of these for less than $300 total with tax, transfer fees, etc. These guns are shipping to dealers now.

 Update: The EC9s is in the hands of a lot of shooters, and I’m hearing good things.
 In fact, my local gun shop has had problems keeping these in stock.
-Right now, Brownells has these guns in stock with a great price of $215.
+Right now, PSA has these in stock with a price of less than $220.